7 iconic yoga poses and their benefits!

 3) High Plank to Low Plank • Chaturanga Dandasana

 Did you know that the world record for the longest plank variation held on elbows is an astonishing 9 hours and 38 minutes?
 This remarkable feat, recognized by Guinness World Records, is a testament to human endurance!
 Speaking of extraordinary practices, do you remember the legendary yoga guru Krishnamacharya, who laid some of the groundwork for yoga as we know it today?
-He utilized the transition from high plank to low plank as a foundational element in his vinyasas, emphasizing the flowing connection between poses.
+He used the transition from high plank to low plank as a foundational element in his vinyasas, emphasizing the flowing connection between poses.
 This concept was further popularized by his student, B.K.S.
 Iyengar, who is celebrated as a key figure in the evolution of modern yoga.

 4) Warrior (I, II, III) • Virabhadrasana